bpmconcept/ping-this/README.md

-NetworkPing                     | Sends a standard ICMP ping and checks the ICMP response StreamSocketCommandPing         | Sends a custom payload through a TCP/UDP/Unix socket and checks the response TlsCertificateExpirationPing    | Initiates a TLS handshake and checks the expiration date of a certificate
+NetworkPing                     | Sends a standard ICMP ping and checks the ICMP response StreamSocketCommandPing         | Sends a custom payload through a TCP/UDP/Unix socket and checks the response TlsCertificateExpirationPing    | Initiates a TLS handshake and checks the expiration date of a certificate SnmpGetValuePing                | Gets SNMP object value from a remote SNMP agent SnmpWalkValuePing               | Gets SNMP object values from a remote SNMP agent

 ### Web